damienvermeer/pysfl/README.md

 # sfl
 Solar farm design software

-As of 20th Feb 2022 work in progress to clean for full public release
+Update as of 19.05.2022 - now in progress cleaning up / docs.
+Watch this space